 First, let me explain why so many folks think Tuesday is the best day to buy cheap airline tickets.
 Airlines often announce deals on Monday evenings, so by Tuesday at noon, other airlines are scrambling to match those deals.
 That’s why Tuesday afternoons are the best time to hunt for reduced airfares.

 Peter Greenberg over at CBS News suggests waiting until 1 a.m. on Wednesday to snag the deals that didn’t get taken on Tuesday.
 But he also recommends calling the airline and talking to a ticket agent in person, so this one is for the most dedicated money-savers.

-Bonus: Getting there is only half the battle.
-There one time period that’s the best time to book cheapest summer vacations.
-Find out when you should book hotel rooms here.
+Remember: Getting there is only half the battle.
+There is one time period that’s the best time to book the cheapest summer vacations.
+Tap or click here to get the best deal on a hotel room.